This guide to 5 days in Marrakech (or a short break to Marrakech) includes affiliate links.

 Cooked within traditional clay tagines, over smouldering open fires, the smell of each dish was mouthwatering: a distinct blend of cumin, cinnamon and ginger.

 Before we tucked in, we were provided with one last treat – bread from a traditional Moroccan bread oven.
 The breads baked in Morocco, also known as ‘Khobz’, accompany nearly every meal and are cooked not in an oven, but over a hot stove.

 Leaving the ‘new town’ for the ‘old town’, visitors will immediately notice just how much cooler the Medina feels: up to ten degrees cooler, in fact.
 This isn’t a coincidence.
 The Medina’s winding streets are not just the result of haphazard planning, but are in fact deliberate.
-In causing the air to constantly bend and flow through these meandering alleyways, the air within the Medina has no choice but to keep moving; creating an ancient air conditioning system.
-It’s surprisingly effective.
+By causing the air to constantly bend and flow through these meandering alleyways, it has no choice but to keep moving; creating an ancient air conditioning system.

 Walking past ancient mosques and through small squares filled with trailing jasmine plants and sleeping cats, the souk tour was a brilliant insight into the history and diversity of Marrakech’s crowning jewel – its old town.

-After a morning of free time (the group either sunning themselves by the pool or enjoying a spa treatment), it was time to leave Marrakech behind altogether for the final part of our five days in Marrakech – this time heading into the heat of Morocco’s Agafay Desert.
+After a morning of free time (the group either sunning themselves by the pool or enjoying a spa treatment), it was time to temporarily leave the city behind for the final part of our five days in Marrakech – this time heading into the heat of Morocco’s Agafay Desert.